Common NCLEX Mistakes

 How to Avoid It:

-•Review rationales for both correct and incorrect answers to understand the reasoning.
+For both correct and incorrect answers to understand the reasoning

 How to Avoid It: